Don Bachardy: Work

 Bachardy has had many one-man exhibitions in Los Angeles, San Francisco, Seattle, Houston and New York City.
-More recently, he exhibited at the Huntington Library in San Marino, California, in 2004–2005.
+More recently, he exhibited at the Huntington Library in San Marino, California, in 2004–2005, as well as a recent exhibit, Don Bachardy: A Life in Portraits, at the Huntington in summer 2025.

 His works reside in the permanent collections of the Metropolitan Museum of Art in New York, the M.H. de Young Memorial Museum of Art in San Francisco, the University of Texas, Henry E. Huntington Library and Art Gallery, San Marino, California, the University of California, Los Angeles, the Fogg Art Museum of Harvard University, Princeton University, the Smithsonian Institution, and the National Portrait Gallery, London.

 Six books of his work have been published.
 His life and works are also documented in Terry Sanders' film The Eyes of Don Bachardy.
 He collaborated with Isherwood on Frankenstein: The True Story (1973).
 His book Stars in My Eyes (2000), about celebrated people whom he had painted, became a number one best-seller in Los Angeles.
 Bachardy's most haunting and eloquent published collection, "Last Drawings of Christopher Isherwood" in 1990 contains the dying and deceased Isherwood for the last time in his eyes.

 One of Bachardy's most notable works is the official gubernatorial portrait of Jerry Brown that hangs in the California State Capitol Museum.

-Most recently, Bachardy made a cameo appearance in the movie A Single Man (starring Colin Firth) based on Isherwood's book of the same name—he portrays a professor in the teacher's lounge, to whom Firth says "Hello.
+Most recently, Bachardy made a cameo appearance in the movie A Single Man (starring Colin Firth) based on Isherwood's book of the same name; he portrays a professor in the teacher's lounge, to whom Firth says "Hello.
 Don."
 Bachardy told Angeleno Magazine in their December 2009 issue: "Chris got the idea for that book when he and I were having a domestic crisis.
 We'd been together 10 years.
 I was making a lot of trouble and wondering if I shouldn't be on my own.
 Chris was going through a very difficult period (as well).
 So he killed off my character, Jim, in the book and imagined what his life would be like without me."

+In April 2025, a major retrospective of Bachardy's work, Don Bachardy: A Life in Portraits, went up at the Huntington Library.
+It featured over 100 works spanning 70 years' worth of the artist's career.

 Personal life

 Bachardy still lives in his and Isherwood's Santa Monica home (his place of residence for over 50 years), where he paints portraits for gallery shows and on a commission basis.
-In January 2010 he showed a retrospective of self-portraits (from 1959–2009) at Craig Krull Gallery in Santa Monica.
-In Fall of 2011, Bachardy exhibited portraits made over the last 40 years depicting artists from Southern California, including Peter Alexander, Larry Bell, Billy Al Bengston, Robert Irwin, Ed Moses, and Ed Ruscha at Craig Krull Gallery in conjunction with the Getty initiative Pacific Standard Time.
+In January 2010, he showed a retrospective of self-portraits (from 1959 to 2009) at Craig Krull Gallery in Santa Monica.
+In the fall of 2011, Bachardy exhibited portraits made over the last 40 years depicting artists from Southern California, including Peter Alexander, Larry Bell, Billy Al Bengston, Robert Irwin, Ed Moses, and Ed Ruscha at Craig Krull Gallery in conjunction with the Getty initiative Pacific Standard Time.
 All 33 paintings were purchased by a New York collector on the board of the Whitney Museum.